imbesat-rizvi/imbesat-rizvi.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Md Imbesat Hassan Rizvi is a Research Associate at the [Robert Bosch Centre for Cyber-Physical Systems (RBCCPS)](https://cps.iisc.ac.in/), [Indian Institute of Science (IISc)](https://www.iisc.ac.in/).
-His research interests include reinforcement learning, robotics and grounded language learning.
-He is currently working on providing natural language based instructions to robots.
+His research interests include reinforcement learning, grounded language learning, robotics and human-robot interaction.
+He is currently working on enabling robots to execute actions through NLP and RL integration.